-Finish the restore of the old iron bench
+Finishing up the restoration of the old iron bench

-I hope you loved this quick and easy restore of our old iron bench and that it inspires you to do one too!
+I hope you loved this quick and easy DIY tutorial to restore an old iron bench and that it inspires you to do one too!
 Giving old projects a new life is a great way to add to your decor and save something that has potential.
 The beauty is in the eyes of the beholder!

 If you love this quick and easy bench restore you re sure to love our DIY Farmhouse Backyard Bench!
 Check out how you can make your very own with a few pieces of Barnwood and 20 minutes of your time!